 Charles Hokayem joined Centre in 2014 as visiting assistant professor of economics.

-Hokayem regularly teaches courses in econometrics and math methods for economists.
+Hokayem regularly teaches courses in econometrics, math methods for economists, and financial economics.
 His recent research focuses on the low income population and the importance of survey nonresponse in measuring poverty and inequality.
 Prior to joining Centre, Hokayem was an economist in the Social, Economic, and Housing Statistics Division at the US Census Bureau.
+Hokayem has also held positions at RTI International and the Federal Reserve Bank of St. Louis.
 He has published his research in journals such as Economics and Human Biology and the Journal of the American Statistical Association.

 He earned a B.S. in economics and mathematics from Centre, an M.S. in economics from the University of Wisconsin-Madison, and a Ph.D. in economics from the University of Kentucky.